wb-driver/DRIVER2.0/competencies.md

   - Celery
   - Windshaft

-* Knowledge of a cloud computing platform such as AWS
+* Knowledge of a cloud computing platform such as AWS/GCP/Azure/Openstack
-* Specific services such as:
-  - EC2
-  - S3